-Every new construction project first begins with good design.
+Every new construction real estate project first begins with good design.
 We have a team of professionals ready to serve you and provide the Design Services needed for your new home.
 Your journey begins with a better understanding of your design requirements.
 Once we have gathered and documented your unique specifications, we then have the programming to begin design.

 The first phase of design is called the Conceptual Phase.
 These are usually A size (81/2” x 11”) drawings.
 There are three deliverables for this phase.
 The first deliverable is to go to your property and learn what made it special for you.
 What direction is the view?
 How long will the driveway need to be?
 Anything that impacts the design of the home will be captured with this deliverable.
 The second deliverable is to produce a conceptual design.
 This is usually (but not always) done freehand, meaning it is an artist’s sketch rather than a computer-generated drawing.
 The third and final deliverable for the Conceptual Phase is a budget estimate.
 We will run numbers to determine the expected investment for this design.
 If the budget is in alignment with expectations, we move to Phase II.
 If not, we revisit both design aspects and budget expectations until we get alignment.
 It is important to point out that this phase of the project is fluid, meaning we continue to produce drawing versions, making changes as needed to achieve alignment between design and budget.

 If you plan to finance any portion of your new home, we recommend you get pre-qualified at this phase of the project.
 We don’t want to design a home that is over your budget, nor do we want to leave something out of the design that you would have really wanted just because we were not in alignment with budget and design.
 Feel free to review our Financing Options at his link: